 - 1 tsp salt

-- 1 c green beans, cut very small (the size of green peas)
+- 1 c green beans, cut very small (the size of green peas, this ingredient works best in volume)

-- 12 oz caulirice, cooked fully according to package directions
+- 12 oz (340 g) caulirice, cooked fully according to package directions

 - In a large skillet over medium-high heat, pan fry the chicken pieces in the oil with the lid on, turning once, until golden on both sides and cooked through.
 About 7-9 minutes per side.